ckeditor/ckeditor5/docs/installation/working-with-typescript.md

 # TypeScript support in CKEditor&nbsp;5

 CKEditor&nbsp;5 is built using TypeScript and has native type definitions.
-All the official packages and builds distributed using npm and CDN contain type definitions.
-Custom builds produced by the **online builder** and **DLL** versions of packages provided by CKEditor&nbsp;5 do not provide built-in types yet.
+All the official packages and builds distributed using npm and CDN as well as custom builds created with online builder contain type definitions. **DLL** versions of packages provided by CKEditor&nbsp;5 do not provide built-in types yet.

 <info-box hint>
 	Using TypeScript is just an option.
 If you do not need its features, you can continue using CKEditor&nbsp;5 in JavaScript.